Smart Fiberglass Solutions Contact Us Now

 sharethis sharing button

-Fiberglass is one of the most widely used reinforcement materials in construction, waterproofing, and composite manufacturing.
-However, many project failures and cost overruns occur not because fiberglass was used, but because the wrong fiberglass form was selected.
+Fiberglass is one of the most widely used reinforcement materials in construction, waterproofing, roofing, FRP manufacturing, marine repair, automotive composites, and industrial insulation.
+However, many project failures, material waste, and cost overruns happen not because fiberglass is a poor material, but because the wrong fiberglass form is selected.

-Fiberglass is produced by melting silica-based raw materials and drawing them into fine continuous filaments.
-These filaments can then be processed into different forms depending on the intended application.
+Fiberglass is produced by melting silica-based raw materials and drawing them into fine glass filaments.
+These filaments can then be processed into different reinforcement forms, including chopped strand mat, woven fiberglass cloth, fiberglass mesh, fiberglass tape, and coated fiberglass fabric.

 • High tensile strength relative to weight